"I am glad that taking part in a trial might help others on their own cancer journey.”

 AZD6738 is a type of biological therapy.
 It works by blocking messages that signal cancer cells to repair damaged DNA.
 In this trial, the researchers are collecting information about how well AZD6738 works and how safe it is for people with solid tumours.
 This is the first time that it has been tested in people who have solid tumours.

 The trial is in 3 parts.
 In part 1 the researchers are looking at the best dose of AZD6738 to give.
+This part of the trial is now closed.
 In part 2 they are looking at how often to give it.
 And in part 3 they are looking at AZD6738 alongside radiotherapy to control symptoms.

 The aims of the trial are to